pedropreciado/chromestesia/README.md

 ### Timeline

-**Day 1 and 2**: Have landing page ready and styled to be welcoming to the visitor.
+**Day 1**: Have landing page ready and styled to be welcoming to the visitor.
 Also, have project skeleton ready with necessary packages installed.

 + Begin creating `index.html` file, including form
 + Have Canvas rendered and styled